7 Questions You Should Ask When Reviewing Your Current Or Future Math Curriculum

 Think about incorporating the following materials:

-- Feedback and reflection are key parts of the assessment cycle.
-Following an assessment (high or low stakes), how are students supported to reflect on, improve and address misconceptions?
-In preparation for high stakes assessments, you could incorporate exam questions or a problem in context to solve deep questions later in a lesson.
+Feedback and reflection are key parts of the assessment cycle.
+Following an assessment (high or low stakes), how do you support students to reflect on, improve and address misconceptions?
+In preparation for high stakes assessments, incorporate exam questions or a problem in context to solve questions later in a lesson.

-- Starter activities which could be, for example, interleaved review questions written by the class teacher tailored to their needs, rich exploratory questions to set the scene for the lesson or exam questions.
+Starter activities, for example, interleaving review questions tailored to student needs.
+Use rich exploratory questions to set the scene for the lesson or exam questions.

-- Knowledge organizers are required by some schools for all subjects, to support students with self-study.
+Knowledge organizers support students with self-study.
 Math requires practice rather than the recall of any given number fact but you may decide to incorporate knowledge organizers where it would support students with recall of facts where appropriate.

 Developing a robust curriculum is very complex.
-It requires a balance of providing depth, guidance and consistent high standards across a team of math teachers while embracing simplicity by way of structure and consistency so that the essence of the concepts to be taught are not lost.
+It requires a balance of providing depth, guidance and consistent high standards across a team of math teachers while embracing simplicity of structure and consistency so that the essence of the concepts are not lost.

 Communicating and sharing your curriculum